omigroup/gltf-extensions/OMI_personality/README.md

 Written against the glTF 2.0 spec.

 ## Overview
-The OMI_personality extension allows you to specify a personality for a glTF node, and an endpoint where it can be queried for additional information about the node.
+The OMI_personality extension allows you to specify a personality for a glTF node representing a entity.
 This extension can be used in virtual worlds, where characters can have unique personalities, and interactions with them can be enhanced by providing additional information about their behavior and dialogue.

 ## Example